SpyrosTTK/HvACC-Settings/README.md

 To take advantage of the CPDLC and PDC capabilities of the plugin you should register at https://www.hoppie.nl/acars/system/register.html

+You can change the values of the settings file to match your personal needs.

-For any questions regarding this profile relate to the Issues tab on GitHub!
+For any questions or suggestions relate to the delegated areas on Github!